Couchbase-Ecosystem/VSCode-Couchbase/MCP_INTEGRATION.md

 A retention count of `0` keeps only the live file for that level; it is still capped by the rotation size, and is truncated rather than rotated.

+For what each level contains, and the full set of rotation and retention semantics, see the server's [logging documentation](https://docs.couchbase.com/mcp-server/configuration/logging.html).

 ## Start/Stop Semantics

 ### Start